o11ydev/oy-toolkit/cmd/oy-scrape-jitter/README.md

-# oy-scrape-alignment
+# oy-scrape-jitter

-*oy-scrape-alignment* queries a Prometheus server to see how aligned scrapes are.
+*oy-scrape-jitter* queries a Prometheus server to see how regular scrapes are.
 Perfect scrape alignment happens when the distance between all the scrapes are exactly the same.
 It enables Prometheus [delta-of-delta](https://github.com/prometheus/prometheus/blob/main/tsdb/docs/bstream.md) encoding to reduce significantly the size of the blocks.